Galois groups over rational function fields and explicit Hilbert irreducibility

 \subsection{Proof of Galois groups of polynomials over $\Q(t)$}

-Galois groups computed using lower precision than necessary can be proved to be correct or incorrect using absolute resolvents as in~\cite{geissler_klueners} Algorithm 5.1 and~\cite{fieker-kluners} Section 7.4.
-We consider here the adjustments to these algorithms that are needed for polynomials over $\Q(t)$.
+The correctness of Galois groups computed using lower precision than necessary, such as when $[G:H]$ is substituted with a smaller value in the precision computation, can be proved using absolute resolvents as in~\cite{geissler_klueners} Algorithm 5.1 and~\cite{fieker-kluners} Section 7.4.
+We consider here the adjustments to these algorithms needed over $\Q(t)$.

 Suppose we know that $H \le \Gal(f) \le G$.
-Algorithm 5.1 of~\cite{geissler_klueners} will determine whether $\Gal(f) \not= G$ or $\Gal(f) \not= H$.
-It does this by computing a resultant $R$ and two factors, $f_1$ and $f_2$, of $R$ to precision 1 based on an $H$-orbit which is not a $G$-orbit.
-This factorization is lifted to a factorization $F_1 F_2$ with precision $k$, where $k$ is computed from a bound $M$ on the coefficients of the factors of $R$.
+Algorithm 5.1 of~\cite{geissler_klueners} determines whether $\Gal(f) \not= G$ or $\Gal(f) \not= H$ by computing a resultant polynomial $R$ and two factors, $f_1$ and $f_2$, of $R$ to precision 1 based on an $H$-orbit which is not a $G$-orbit.
+This factorization is lifted to $F_1 F_2$ with precision $k$, where $k$ is computed from a bound $M$ on the coefficients of the factors of $R$ as in the computation of the Galois group.
 If $F_1$ corresponds to a true factor of $R$, then $\Gal(f) \not= G$; otherwise $\Gal(f) \not= H$.
-We need to determine the appropriate bound $M$ from which the precision $k$ can be computed as in the computation of the Galois group.
-Currently we can bound the degree of the evaluation of an invariant $I$ and the size of those coefficients (when the coefficient ring of $f$ is $\Q(t)$).
-Letting $\alpha_1, \ldots, \alpha_n$ be the roots of $f$, we can use these bounds in order to bound the coefficients of the polynomial
+Letting $\{\alpha_i\}$ be the roots of $f$, we use these bounds to bound the coefficients of

-and its factors by the quantity where $B$ is a bound on $I^{\tau}(\alpha_1, \ldots, \alpha_n)$ obtained as in the step ``Determining a descent" of Section~\ref{galois_irred}.
+where $I$ is $H$-invariant, and its factors by the quantity where $B$ is a bound on $I^{\tau}(\alpha_1, \ldots, \alpha_n)$ obtained as in the ``Determining a descent" step of Section~\ref{galois_irred}.